PetarRan/shomei/README.md

 - no company code or secrets are exposed (we only send dates)
 - always check your employment agreement if you're paranoid
 - the authors aren't responsible if you use this in weird ways

+> **⚠️ Important**: According to [GitHub's Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#3-account-requirements), "One person or legal entity may maintain no more than one free Account." shōmei is designed to work with your personal GitHub account and paid/work accounts.
+Using this tool to sync commits across multiple free accounts would violate GitHub's ToS.

 ## credits